stocker88/nextjswebsite/_posts/nvidia-nvda-buy.md

 &nbsp;

-If you want to make long term +10,000% gains.
+If you want to make long term +10,000% gains...

 &nbsp;

-If you have funds you are not planning on spending over the next couple of years.
+If you have funds you are not planning on spending over the next couple of years...

 &nbsp;

-Buy Nvidia, now.
+Buy Nvidia.

 &nbsp;